 With the help of UCS, women entrepreneurs can access various products.
 Since no one knows your business better than you, we recommend researching each product to decide which works best for your cash flow.
 Is your business highly seasonal?
 Is your industry particularly prone to occasional dips in revenue?
 Answering these questions before applying will help us determine the smoothest possible repayment structure.

 Depending on your desired financing option, you may need the following documents and information:

 You can begin the application process by calling us or filling out our one-page online application.
 Either way, you’ll be asked to enter the information from Step 2 above, along with your desired funding amount.

-Once you apply, a representative will reach out to you to explain the repayment structure, rates, and terms of your available options.
-This way, you won’t have to worry about any surprises or hidden fees during repayment.
+Once you apply, a representative will contact you to explain the repayment structure, rates, and terms of your available options.
+This way, you won’t have to worry about surprises or hidden fees during repayment.